-Recently we have updated you on How to list an App on Google Play Store?, and today it is time to have a high-level overview of how to list your app to the Apple Store.
+Recently we have updated you on How to list an App on Google Play Store?, and today it is time to have a high-level overview of how to list your app on iPhones using iOS using the Apple Store.
 There are 3 parts to this equation:

 1. Provisioning Profile